Prospective MSE Student FAQ

 - Fill out a personal statement.

-- Send one official transcript for each college or university attended; international students must provide official English translations.
-These must be sent to: Graduate Admissions, Office of Academic Programs, School of Engineering and Applied Science, University of Pennsylvania, Philadelphia, PA, 19104-6391.
+- Upload one unofficial transcript for each college or university attended; international students must provide official English translations.
+Admitted students will need to submit an official transcript prior to matriculation.
+The official transcript should be sent to: Graduate Admissions, Research and Academic Services, School of Engineering and Applied Science, University of Pennsylvania, Philadelphia, PA, 19104-6391.

 - Send official score reports from the Educational Testing Service (GRE, TOEFL) as applicable.